Topic: Investigating Johne's Disease Epidemiology and Immunology through Mathematical Modeling

 Magombedze G. September 2012.
 Understanding Mycobacterium tuberculosis latency infection.
 Emory University, Atlanta, GA.

 Magombedze G. September 2012.
 Understanding the underlying mechanisms of persistence in mycobacterial infections.
-NIMBioS Seminar Series, Knoxville, TN.
+NIMBioS Seminar Series, NIMBioS, University of Tennessee, Knoxville, TN.
+[Online]

-Magombedze G. August 2012.
+Magombedze G. 27-30 August 2012.
 Poster: Transmission and persistence of Johne's disease: Is the iceberg phenomenon consistent with disease transmission dynamics.
-Workshop for Young Researchers in Mathematical Biology, Mathematical Biosciences Institute (MBI), Ohio State University, OH.
-[Online].
+Workshop for Young Researchers in Mathematical Biology, Mathematical Biosciences Institute (MBI), The Ohio State University, Columbus, OH.

-Magombedze G. July 2012.
+Magombedze G. 25-28 July 2012.
 Assessment of Th1/Th2 immune response paradigm in Mycobacterium avium subspecies paratuberculosis infections.
-Society for Mathematical Biology Annual Meeting, Knoxville, TN.
+Society of Mathematical Biology (SMB) 2012 Annual Meeting, Knoxville, TN.

 Magombedze G. February 2012.
 FME (R package) for sensitivity analysis in ODES.
 Math Biology Seminar, University of Tennessee, Knoxville, TN.

 Massaro T, Lenhart S, Eda S. 25-28 July 2012.
 Mathematical modeling for cost analysis of EVELISA-based Johne's disease control.
-Society for Mathematical Biology Annual Meeting, Knoxville, TN.
-[Online].
+Society of Mathematical Biology (SMB) 2012 Annual Meeting, Knoxville, TN.
+[Online]